Certified Medical Assistant (CMA) Certification

 Search For Schools

-That said, those who are committed to a medical assisting career, and who wish to obtain additional skills and knowledge, and likely a competitive advantage, should consider pursuing Certified Medical Assistant (CMA) certification through the American Association of Medical Assistants (AAMA), an organization that aims to “provide the medical assistant professional with education, certification, credential acknowledgment, networking opportunities, scope-of-practice protection, and advocacy for quality patient-centered healthcare.”
+That said, those who are committed to a medical assisting career and who wish to obtain additional skills and knowledge and likely a competitive advantage should consider pursuing Certified Medical Assistant (CMA) certification through the American Association of Medical Assistants (AAMA).
+This organization aims to “provide the medical assistant professional with education, certification, credential acknowledgment, networking opportunities, scope-of-practice protection, and advocacy for quality patient-centered healthcare.”

-Ultimately, if you are currently employed as a medical assistant, or you are considering a career in this field, and you hope to advance in the profession, obtaining CMA certification will signify to colleagues, managers and potential employers that your expertise and knowledge exceed established standards, and that you are dedicated to the profession.
+Ultimately, if you are currently employed as a medical assistant, or you are considering a career in this field, and you hope to advance in the profession, obtaining CMA certification will signal to colleagues, managers, and potential employers that your expertise and knowledge exceed established standards and that you are dedicated to the profession.

 Early Preparation in High School – How to Become a CMA

 Post-High School CMA Certification Preparation